2011 Waltham triple murder: Victims

-Three men, Brendan Mess (age 25), Erik Weissman (31) and Raphael Teken (37), were discovered murdered in the early afternoon on September 12, 2011.
-They were found in Mess's apartment at 12 Harding Avenue in Waltham, Massachusetts.

 All three victims were Jewish according to a number of sources.
 Other sources have not reported a religion for Mess.
 Weissman was outspoken about his Jewish faith, and an active member of his synagogue.
-Teken had majored in history at predominantly Jewish Brandeis University; he was buried in Israel.
+Teken had majored in history at Brandeis University; he was buried in Israel.

 Mess had been described by Tamerlan Tsarnaev as his best friend.
 Mess, Weissman, and both Tsarnaev brothers had attended Cambridge Rindge and Latin School at various times.
 Mess received a bachelor's degree in professional writing from Champlain College in 2008.

 The three men, who were described as being physically strong, were dragged to or killed in three different rooms.
-Mess was a well-known mixed martial arts fighter, and is listed as a martial arts instructor on his death certificate.
-Teken is listed as a personal trainer on his death certificate.
+Mess was a well-known mixed martial arts fighter and was listed as a martial arts instructor on his death certificate.
+Teken was listed as a personal trainer on his death certificate.
 Weissman was a bodybuilder.

 In 2008, police had pulled Weissman over for failing to yield, and smelled marijuana smoke in his vehicle.
 He was charged with marijuana possession and intent to distribute.
 Teken lived in Waltham, where certain neighbors said they believed he was a drug dealer, saying he rarely left the house and had a steady stream of visitors.
 In 2010, Mess and another man were arrested on charges that they assaulted several people at a store.

 2011 investigation

+The bodies of the three men—Mess, 25, Weissman, 31, and Teken, 37,—were discovered by Mess's ex-girlfriend on September 12 in Mess's apartment at 12 Harding Avenue in Waltham, Massachusetts.
 Autopsies revealed that their throats had been slit from ear to ear with such force that they were nearly decapitated.
 The bodies had been left covered with thousands of dollars' worth of marijuana (seven pounds of marijuana; in what investigators described as a symbolic gesture) and thousands of dollars of cash, in three different rooms.
 Police found $5,000 in cash at the scene, which suggested that robbery was not the motive.

 Police said that the murders were not random.
 Two unidentified men had been seen at the apartment before the murders.
 Middlesex District Attorney Gerard Leone said that it appeared that two unknown perpetrators and the victims knew each other, based on evidence that the police had obtained.
 It was believed that multiple people other than the victims were at the scene, and that the victims let the killers into their apartment; there was no evidence of forced entry.
 Neighbors whose windows were open did not hear anything unusual.